contentful/contentful_model/README.md

-  config.preview_access_token = "your preview token in here" config.management_token = "your management token in here" config.space = "your space id in here" config.options = {
+  config.preview_access_token = "your preview token in here" config.management_token = "your management token in here" config.space = "your space id in here" config.default_locale = "en-US"
+  config.options = {
     #extra options to send to the Contentful::Client
   }
 end

 ```

+It is important to set the `default_locale` to match the one set in your Contentful settings, otherwise the fields will have no content.

 ## Create a model class